 , since the readers (and author) are usually still around when the prediction fails.
 If the creator is still alive they may even offer an official explanation.

 - Apocalypse Day Planner: The world continues to exist despite many predictions to the contrary.
-Two subtypes common enough for their own tropes are:

 - Mayan Doomsday: As should be fairly obvious by now, the world didn't end on December 21, 2012.